Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Three Sacrifices of Lent: Prayer, Fasting, and Charity

-Lent invites us into a season of sacrifice, but not the kind the world imagines.
-This isn’t about punishment or pointless deprivation — it’s about offering something beautiful to God.
-When we willingly sacrifice during Lent, we’re choosing to give a gift of love — not because God demands it, but because love always wants to give.
+Lent invites us into a season of sacrifice—but not the kind the world imagines.
+This isn’t about punishment or pointless deprivation.
+It’s about offering something beautiful to God.
+When we willingly sacrifice during Lent, we’re choosing to give a gift of love—not because God demands it, but because love always wants to give.

 1. Prayer: A Gift of Time and Attention